 But, have you ever stopped to wonder why the spine is so important?
-When we say the effects of spinal damage will be far reaching, we mean it.
-Your spine quite literally connects to your entire body.
+When we say the effects of spinal damage will be far-reaching, we mean it.
+Learning about the anatomy of your body is important as your spine connects to your entire body.

 The Function of the Spine

 The spine is the central support structure of the body.
 In addition to keeping us upright, the spine connects the various parts of our skeleton to each other, including the:

 Despite being our support system, the spine is also incredibly flexible.
 This is to give our bodies the ability to move freely, turn from side to side, and bend.
 The spine carries the weight of the body, including the head, torso, and arms.
 It's flexibility allows us to comfortably carry this weight without buckling under the pressure.

 Arguably its most important function, the spine also houses and protects the spinal cord.
 The spinal cord is a key component of the central nervous system, which controls crucial body functions including breathing and movements.